By Michael F. Duggan

 At this point, there appear to be several possible outcomes for the operations already underway.

-First, if Western-trained and equipped probing units reveal that the Russian lines are too strong to be breached, the offensive could be called off, and a new strategy formulated.
-This could be the beginning of the frozen war of which some commentators have spoken, although the Russians might see an abandoned attack as an opportunity to launch their own offensive (as with the American Civil War, the Western Front in the First World War, and the Eastern Front in the Second, counterpunches could be effectively used in this war).
+First, if Western-trained and equipped probing units reveal that the Russian lines are too strong to be breached, the offensive could be called off, allowing for a new strategy to be formulated.
+This could be the beginning of the frozen war of which some commentators have spoken, although the Russians might see an abandoned attack as an opportunity to launch their a counteroffensive (as with the American Civil War, the Western Front in the First World War, and the Eastern Front in the Second, counterpunches might be effectively used in this war).

-Was it wise to put so much pressure on the Ukrainians by suggesting that the entire course of the war was riding on the outcome of the offensive (I have even read that the entire “rule-based international order” of the world is hanging in the balance)?
+Was it wise to put so much pressure on the Ukrainians by suggesting that the entire course of the war was riding on the outcome of a single offensive (I have even read that the entire “rule-based international order” of the world is hanging in the balance)?
 Over the past week, a number of media outlets have been trying to manage expectations by walking back statements on the either/or importance of the offensive.
-There now appears to be a failure of confidence among the pundits, or else a partial return to caution after so much blather.
+There now appears to be a failure of confidence among the pundits, or else a partial return to caution after so much blather and hype.
 Did talk help drive events?
-A video released a few days before the offensive showed a sequence of Ukrainian fighting men sushing the viewer not to talk about the offensive.
+A video with exquisite production quality released a few days before the offensive showed a sequence of Ukrainian fighting men sushing the viewer not to talk about the offensive.
 Good advice.
 But it was too late for that.
-The element of surprise was blown months ago, and now efforts to tamp-down speculation about the offensive and expectations are just another part of the story.
+The element of surprise was blown months ago, if it ever existed, and now efforts to tamp-down speculation about the offensive and expectations are just another part of the story.

 Initial reports are that Ukrainian units on the offensive are encountering considerable resistance.
 A push to the north of Bakhmut near the village of Berkhivka appears to have gained ground, but elsewhere the Russian lines have not been breached.
 There are now stories and grainy images from the battlefield of destroyed Bradley Fighting Vehicles and a Leopard 2 tank, although at this point in the campaign, such images do not mean much.